-Therefore, the need for a range of non-market housing is identified as another key priority.
+Overall, the need for a range of non-market housing has been identified as a key priority.
 This may include facilitating access to rental units through the private market, by way of rent supplements and mobile support services where needed, or the acquisition and construction of new non-market housing units.
 In this regard, and in a limited funding context, the District's role as advocate, facilitator, and partner was repeatedly acknowledged by the community.
 Non-market housing and rental housing should be located in areas that are accessible to services and transit.